 Now, let me be a source of service to you.
 I sell my polished materials, stones for jewelry, stones for collecting and even stones for gift to others.

 - Time and a place is needed for sawing rocks,

 - polishing flats,

-I also do the cabbing and jewelry work here.
+Cabbing work is also finished here.
+After cabs are finished the jewelry work begins.
 The area may seem crowded, but I use the work area as storage area also.
 The rough materials are readily available.

 When I list one cab, I will usually have more cabochons or cabs of the same kind of material so I will have it marked..